JasonGoemaat/google-font-picker/doc/CircleCI.md

 changes and click 'Start building' and I don't have a CircleCI project yet.
 The config only tests for now so I should be able to add it without it trying to deploy, I'll add the deploy later.

+## First build and test

+Well, first build took 11:22 and failed...
+Looking at the log though it is very long.
+I think I can add `--silent` to the npm install...  `ng test` had a ton of progress and block characters so need to figure that out too...

+Ah, I see at 10:19 npm run test timed out...
+Guess by default it watches, so going to tell it not to also.

+    npm run test -- --progress=false --watch=false

+## Second build and test

+Might as well add that `$FIREBASE_DEPLOY_TOKEN` variable with the value from `firebase login:ci` while I'm at it.
+I think the name doesn't have a `$` when entring it...